raysca/quiz/quizzes/web/javascript.md

 ## What is event delegation?

 - [ ] Event delegation is the process of capturing an event in the innermost element and then propagating it to the outermost element.
-- [ ] Event delegation is the process of capturing an event in the outermost element and then propagating it to the innermost element.
 - [x] Event delegation is the process of capturing an event in the outermost element and then propagating it to the innermost element.
-- [ ] Event delegation is the process of capturing an event in the innermost element and then propagating it to the outermost element.

 ## What is the difference between `event.target` and `event.currentTarget`?